Azure/logstash-output-kusto/README.md

 - JRuby 9.2 or higher, defined with openjdk 8 64bit
 - Logstash, defined with openjdk 8 64bit

+*It is reccomened to use the bundled jdk and jruby with logstash to avoid compatibility issues.*

 To fully build the gem, run:

 ```shell